-History, Trump and partisan bitterness collide in Georgia
+Long lines, technical issues as Georgians vote for governor

 But Abrams would have none of that, declaring Kemp a “bald-faced liar” intent on deflecting attention from security problems with his system.

+“I don’t want anyone to vote for me because I’m black,” she told supporters in Savannah on Monday.
+“And no one on the ballot needs a vote because we’re women.
+And I don’t even want you to vote for us just because we’re Democrats.
+You need to vote for us because we’re better.”

+On policy, the principal dividing lines are health care (Abrams wants to expand Medicaid insurance; Kemp wants to maintain Georgia’s refusal and boost rural hospitals); education (Kemp supports private school vouchers; Abrams opposes them); and criminal justice (Kemp is a law-and-order Republican; Abrams focuses on rehabilitating non-violent offenders and criticizes cash bail as unfair to poorer defendants).

-The Georgia outcome is among the most closely watched of any midterm contests for reasons beyond Abrams’ race and gender.
-Democrats are expected to pick up several governor’s seats around the country, particularly across the Midwest region that helped propel Trump to the White House in 2016.
+The Georgia outcome is among the most closely watched of any midterm contest for reasons beyond Abrams’ race and gender.
+Democrats are expected to pick up several governor’s seats across the country, particularly in the Midwest region that helped propel Trump to the White House in 2016.
 But flipping what has been a GOP stronghold like Georgia would signal a potential meaningful shift in the electorate and open up a new battleground ahead of 2020.

+Associated Press writers Kate Brumback and Jeff Martin in Atlanta contributed to this report.

 Follow Barrow and Nadler on Twitter at https://twitter.com/BillBarrowAP and https://twitter.com/benjaminrnadler .